wangxiaochuTHU/yakf/README.md

         &ukf.current_estimate()
     );

+    // you can set an arbitary time base for ukf.
-    let ukf_base_epoch = ukf.current_estimate().epoch();
+    // a timing system would help in aligning data. let ukf_base_epoch = ukf.current_estimate().epoch();

     for _i in 0..1000 {
         let dt = Duration::from_f64(1.0, Unit::Second);
         let m_epoch = ukf_base_epoch + dt;

+        /*
+        Remark 1.
+Note that the actual dynamics doesn't need to be exactly the same with that used by ukf.
+                Actually, the dynamics used by ukf is only a Model abstracted from the actual one.
+                But in this example, assume they are the same.
+Case is the same for measuring model.

+        Remark 2.
+For the same reason, the delta_t used by actual dynamics is not neccesarily the same with dt (the one used by ukf estimation) and, actually, delta_t should be much smaller than dt in real world.
+However, for simplity, this example just let them be the same, i.e. delta_t = dt.
+        */
         let _ = bike_actual.propagate(&dynamics, dt, OVector::<f64, Const<1>>::zeros());

-        let mut meas = measure_model(&bike_actual.state());
+        // use measuring model to simulate a measurement, and add some noises on it. let mut meas = measure_model(&bike_actual.state());
         meas = add_noisies(meas);

-        ukf.feed_and_update(meas, m_epoch, OVector::<f64, Const<1>>::zeros());
+        // every time the measurement is ready, ukf is trigger to update. ukf.feed_and_update(meas, m_epoch, OVector::<f64, Const<1>>::zeros());

         println!(